jpamental/eplct/README.md

 # EPLCT.org
-A website for the East Providence Land Conservation Trust at Bridgham Farm
+A website for the Bridgham Farm Land Trust at Bridgham Farm

 ## Live URL